WordPress is the leading content management system now used by more than 60 million websites.

 Price is in Canadian dollars and subject to applicable tax.
 Price may change without notice.
 Price reduced on June 1, 2018.

 Q: I have a WordPress website developed by someone else.
-Can you apply the plan on it?
+Can you apply the plan to it?

 Yes, as long as your website is on WordPress, we can work on it.
 However, in some cases, the hosting server setting may require an upgrade in order to implement our work.

 Q: What happens if I don’t purchase this plan or any other similar plan available out there?

 In the best-case scenario, your website should still be up and running, but there will be a growing risk without a periodic maintenance.

 Q: What happens if something bad happened to my website?